microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroleeligibilityschedulerequest-cancel.md

 ---
-title: "unifiedRoleEligibilityRequest: cancel"
+title: "unifiedRoleEligibilityScheduleRequest: cancel"
-description: "Cancel a unifiedRoleEligibilityRequest."
+description: "Cancel a unifiedRoleEligibilityScheduleRequest."
 author: "shauliu"
 localization_priority: Normal
 ms.prod: "microsoft-identity-platform"
 doc_type: apiPageType
 ---

-# unifiedRoleEligibilityRequest: cancel
+# unifiedRoleEligibilityScheduleRequest: cancel
 Namespace: microsoft.graph

-Immediately cancel a [unifiedRoleEligibilityRequest](../resources/unifiedroleeligibilityrequest.md) and have the system automatically delete the cancelled request after 30 days.
+Immediately cancel a [unifiedRoleEligibilityScheduleRequest](../resources/unifiedroleeligibilityschedulerequest.md) and have the system automatically delete the cancelled request after 30 days.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).